Rishit-dagli/MLKit-Firebase-Android/ISSUE_TEMPLATE/bug_report.md

 <!--

-Have you read Atom's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/atom/.github/blob/master/CODE_OF_CONDUCT.md
+Have you read our Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/Rishit-dagli/MLKit-Firebase-Android/blob/master/code_of_conduct.md

-Do you want to ask a question?
-Are you looking for support?
-The Atom message board is the best place for getting support: https://discuss.atom.io

 -->